You want smart political talk without the meltdowns?

 Should they be part of it?

-I think if you if they're in the spirit of the law, if if people are allowed to express their opinions freely, like Elon Musk is doing now, that's a different animal than saying we're gonna tell we're not gonna allow certain kind of uh speech to be um viewed here because we don't agree with it, or we want to editorialize, we want to constrict the content.
+I think if they're in the spirit of the law, if people are allowed to express their opinions freely like Elon Musk is doing now, that's a different animal than saying, we're not going to allow a certain kind of speech to be viewed here because we don't agree with it or we want to editorialize or want to constrict the content.

 But why this lawsuit's so unique, Sean, is a lot of people have sued social media companies over this in the past.